-As the first organization to open a deaf and hard of hearing residential program in the United States, People Incorporated has led the way in providing culturally competent integrated mental health, medical, and independent living services to the deaf, hard of hearing, and deaf-blind communities.
+As one of the first organizations to open a deaf and hard of hearing residential program in the United States, People Incorporated has led the way in providing culturally competent integrated mental health, medical, and independent living services to the deaf, hard of hearing, and deaf-blind communities.

 From inpatient, drop-in or in-home health services, we have a wide system of care, helping individuals dually find support within the deaf community and wherever they are at in their mental health journey.